andykamp/docs-docusaurus-ts/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+# Changelog #

+We use release-please for versoning and automatic changelog.
+By utilizing  [Conventional Commit messages](https://www.conventionalcommits.org/en/v1.0.0/) it generates release PRs.

 # Costumization #